bonomani/devmon/docs/TEMPLATES.md

 the `message` file.

 ## The specs file
-The `specs` file holds data specific to the vendor-model ans should look like
+The `specs` file holds data specific to the vendor-model.
+This file is used in the discovery process `./devmon -readhostscfg`, where Devmon identifies the hosts it should handle by using the `sysdesc` variable.
+This match (as a non-anchored regular expression pattern) the SNMP system description, ensuring flexible classification.
+### Format
 ```
 vendor   : cisco
 model    : 2950
 snmpver  : 2 (deprecated)
 sysdesc  : C2950
 ```
-- In the discovery process using `devmon -readhostscfg`, Devmon identifies the hosts it should handle and utilizes the `sysdesc` variable (a non-anchored regular expression pattern) to match the SNMP system description, ensuring flexible classification.
+Notes:
 - The `snmpver` variable is no longer in use and has been deprecated.
 It can be safely removed from all templates.